 Tracey has a B.S. and M.S. degree in Computer Science from the University of West Georgia and also holds a Master’s degree in Education.
 She has worked as a Network Engineer and in tech support before spending 13 years teaching high school computer science courses at The Central Educational Center in Newnan, GA.
 She also volunteers as a mentor for UCode @ UWG, an organization that brings CS opportunities to kids 7-17 one Saturday a month.
 Tracey strongly believes the problem solving and critical thinking skills CS classes teach are important for all students no matter what their future may hold.
 When not working to promote CS in all schools Tracey spends her free time playing video games with her boys and reading.

-Prior to joining the TEALS team, Tania handled catering and event planning for the Facilities team at Microsoft in New York.
+Prior to being involved with the TEALS team, Tania handled catering and event planning for the Facilities team at Microsoft in New York.
 As the tech industry continues to develop and grow, she thinks it’s very important for current high school students to have the option to learn Computer Science, and be made aware that this could be a potential career path.
-Since she never had the opportunity to learn Computer Science in school herself, she is very excited to transition over to TEALS, and to use/expand her skill set to assist the program succeed and grow.
+Since she never had the opportunity to learn Computer Science in school herself, she is very excited to be involved with TEALS, and to use/expand her skill set to assist the program to succeed and grow.